sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-process/send-slack-alerts.md

 Sensu event handlers are actions the Sensu backend executes on [events][1].
 You can use handlers to send an email alert, create or resolve incidents (in PagerDuty, for example), or store metrics in a time-series database like InfluxDB.

-This guide will help you send alerts to Slack in the channel `monitoring` by configuring a handler named `slack` to a check named `check-cpu`.
+This guide will help you send alerts to Slack in the channel `monitoring` by configuring a handler named `slack` to a check named `check_cpu`.
 If you don't already have this check in place, follow [Monitor server resources][2] to add it.

 ## Register the dynamic runtime asset